ipfs/kubo/docs/experimental-features.md

 ### How to enable

-The `p2p` command needs to be enabled in config:
+The `p2p` command needs to be enabled in the config:

 ```sh
 > ipfs config --json Experimental.Libp2pStreamMounting true
 ```

-On the client, the p2p http proxy needs to be enabled in the config:
+On the client, the p2p HTTP proxy needs to be enabled in the config:

 ```sh
 > ipfs config --json Experimental.P2pHttpProxy true